Click on the item below that you'd like to learn more about...

 Certified Trauma Specialist (CTS), National Institute of Trauma and Loss in Children

-Experienced Registered Yoga Teacher (E-RYT), Yoga Alliance, with 20 years of yoga experience
+Experienced Registered Yoga Teacher (E-RYT), Yoga Alliance (inactive), with 25 years of yoga experience

-Certified Personal Trainer (CPT), American Council on Exercise (NCCA Accredited)
+Certified Personal Trainer (CPT), American Council on Exercise (Inactive; NCCA Accredited)

 Certified Dance Meditation Teacher